Lupin3000/MicroPython-Firmware-Studio/readme.md

 ### Prerequisite

-The latest [VCP driver](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads) needs to be installed.
+> To communicate with microcontrollers via USB, you may need to install additional drivers on your system.

+**macOS**

+Install the [Silicon Labs CP210x VCP drivers](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads) or the corresponding drivers provided by your microcontroller manufacturer.

 **Linux**

+Linux typically does not require VCP drivers, as they are built into the kernel.
+However, you need to take a few steps to enable proper communication.

-In Linux systems you need to execute following commands (_eq. as root_):
+In Linux systems you need to execute the following commands (_e.q. as root_):

 ```shell
 # update system